 Frame and Carbon Fork

 The Haanjo Trail is a lightweight aluminum bike (21.8 pounds) with a stiff frame, allowing a good transfer of power to forward momentum.
 But the properties that make aluminum frames stiff also propagate road vibrations to the rider, especially on pitted gravel roads covered with stones ranging from fist-sized chunks of rock to small pebbles and stone dust.
 While carbon frames are known to dampen road vibration, they’re also quite expensive.
-As a compromise, the Haanjo Trail has a carbon fork which helps reduce the transfer of vibration up into the arms and torso.
+As a compromise, the Haanjo Trail has a carbon fork that helps reduce the transfer of vibration up into the arms and torso.

 The Haanjo Trail also has a taller head tube than a traditional road bike so you can comfortably sit upright when riding on unpaved gravel roads.
 I mostly ride with my hands on the brake hoods or handlebar tops when riding on gravel and the combination of the carbon fork and the relaxed angle results in very little arm or shoulder fatigue.